sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 ::

-  >>Learning about the benefits of preventative health care can be particularly difficult.||Check all of the reasons below why this may be the case.<<
+  >>Learning about the benefits of preventative health care can be particularly difficult.||Check all of the options below that might be reasons why.<<

   [x] A large amount of time passes between undertaking a preventative measure and seeing the result.
   [ ] Non-immunized people will always fall sick.